 Today, we’re going to focus on this particular challenge by analyzing five different B2B video marketing goals, and looking at real world examples along the way.

-The short answer is that you need data.
+The right metrics will help you determine if your video campaign was successful or not, but you have to know what to track.
 The right pieces of data to pay attention to will be determined by your video marketing campaign goal and where it falls in your customer lifecycle.
 Video metrics you might look at include:

 - Impressions: how many people visited the page where your video is located